linto-ai/linto-stt/README.md

 # LinTO-STT

-LinTO-STT is the transcription service within the [LinTO stack](https://github.com/linto-ai/linto-platform-stack), which can currently work with Speech-To-Text (STT) models.
+LinTO-STT is an API for Automatic Speech Recognition (ASR).

+LinTO-STT can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.

 The following families of STT models are currently supported (please refer to respective documentation for more details):
 * [Kaldi models](kaldi/README.md)
 * [Whisper models](whisper/README.md)